hexinfra/gorox/hemi/README.md

 Hemi
 ====

 Hemi is the engine of Gorox.
+It is a Go module that can be used independently.

 Layout
 ======

-Hemi contains these directories:
+In addition to the *.go files in current directory that implement the core of the Hemi Engine, we also use these sub directories to supplement Hemi:

-  * classic/  - Place official components,
+  * classic/  - Place standard Hemi components,
-  * contrib/  - Place community contributed components,
+  * contrib/  - Place community contributed Hemi components,
-  * hemicar/  - A prototype program used to develop Hemi,
+  * hemicar/  - A prototype program that is used to develop and test Hemi,
   * library/  - Place general purpose libraries,
   * procmgr/  - A process manager for programs using Hemi,
   * toolkit/  - Place useful commands,